 Share our passion for the abbey of Fontevraud and it’s museum of modern art, right opposite the hotel…

-1200 sq. metres of modern art in the centuries old abbey: the Cligman collection will be housed in the Fannerie building of the abbey, opening 2019.
+1200 sq. metres of modern art in the centuries old abbey: the Cligman collection will be housed in the Fannerie building of the abbey, opening early 2020.

 The Royal Abbey of Fontevraud was founded in 1101.
 During the so called Monastic period (1101-1792) the largest monastic city of Europe was built creating an extraordinary building with elegant architecture using local limestone.